ragin0ff/ragin0ff/README.md

 ## About Me

-I'm a passionate DWH Analyst with a keen interest in evolving into a Fullstack role, encompassing both Analytics and Data Engineering.
+I'm a passionate DWH specialist with a keen interest in evolving into a Fullstack role, encompassing both Analytics and Data Engineering.
 My journey in the tech world is driven by a curiosity to understand how things work from the inside out, which has led me to delve into Reverse Engineering as a hobby.
 I thrive on challenges that allow me to dissect and reimagine data structures, creating efficient and innovative solutions.

 ## My Journey 🚀